hisurfadvisory/MACROSS/core/README.md

 	houseKeeping $filepath 'myscriptname'

 &emsp;<b>G.</b> cleanGBIO() = The "garbage_io" folder inside of "py_classes" uses .eod files to share outputs from powershell to python.
 This function ensures the directory gets cleaned out before and after every session.
 This is a temp fix until the mcdefs library can read-in powershell outputs by default.<br>
-	&emsp;<b>H.</b> pyCross() = This is the function your powershell scripts need to call if passing info *back to* a calling python script.
-Outputs are written to .eod files.
-The 'MINMAY' demo script goes into detail on using .eod files<br>
+	&emsp;<b>H.</b> pyCross() = This is the function your powershell scripts need to call if passing info *back to* a calling python script, or *reading requests from* python.
+The default file used by both pyCross() and the python ncdefs.collab() functions is "PROTOCULTURE.eod", and it is a simple json file consisting of your script name as the primary key, with "target" and "result" as its subkeys.
+Alternately, you can send a different filename to use as the 3rd parameter in pyCross, and it will use that filename and write your values as-is instead of creating a json.
+The 'MINMAY' demo script goes into detail on using .eod files.
+Usage:<br>

+ 	pyCross 'myScriptName' $values $optional_alt_filename

 &emsp;<b>I.</b> TL() = This function quickly displays all available scripts and their attributes.
 From the main MACROSS menu, you can use it in <i>debug</i> mode:<br>